resgroup/customer-tests-excel/README.md

 - Create a new project (.csproj) for the Customer Tests
 - Install the Nuget Package `CustomerTestsExcel`
+- Install the Nuget Package `CustomerTestsExcel`
 - Create an `ExcelTests` folder within the Customer Test project folder
 - Create an Excel Spreadsheet in the `ExcelTests` subfoloder, with a Test (see below for format).
 - Run `GenerateCodeFromExcelTest.exe` to create / update the C# test project
  - For example `GenerateCodeFromExcelTest.exe /folder "CustomerTests" /project CustomerTests.csproj /namespace CustomerTests /usings "SystemUnderTest" /assertionClassPrefix "I"`
  - `GenerateCodeFromExcelTest.exe` will be in the `tools` folder of the nuget package (for example `CustomerTestsExcel.1.0.1\tools`)
  - `/folder` is the folder of the Customer Test project relative to the current working directory
  - `/project` is the name of the project
  - `/namespace' is the namespace to use for the tests
  - `/usings' is space delimited list of namespaces that will be added as `using` statements to the tests